Capital Outlay - Frequently Asked Questions

 The State of New Mexico Legislative website can be found at http://www.nmlegis.gov/lcs/.
-The "Capital Outlay" link is on the right side of the home page.
-Click on this link for access to the Capital Outlay Request Form, which is designed to assist you in describing the project for which you are seeking funding.
+The "Capital Outlay" link is on the left side of the home page.
+Click here to access the Capital Outlay Request Form, which is designed to assist you in describing the project for which you are seeking funding.
 Completing this form is necessary to provide accurate information to the legislative council service for drafting purposes and for legislators to make informed decisions about funding projects.
 All Capital Outlay requests must be signed by the sponsoring legislator.

 How does the capital outlay process work?

 The State of New Mexico Legislature intends to fund projects that are well planned and budgeted and that have been deemed important to communities.
 Additionally, the legislature is trying to fund projects in phases.
 The legislature has developed a list of criteria for funding needed projects.
 The criteria list is available at the legislature's web site (http://www.nmlegis.gov/lcs/).
 Participation in the Infrastructure Capital Improvement Plan ("ICIP") process allows an entity to create an individual ICIP.
 The plan includes information that describes the entity's planning process, goals, trends, inventory as well as a summary and details of projects planned for the next five years, including project priority, description, budget, possible funding sources, operating expenses, and implementation schedule.
 From this information the entity picks its top five state fiscal year projects that they wish to earmark for funding consideration during the legislative session.
 A helpful hint is to begin working early each year (in the interim between each legislative session) to begin to inform your respective legislators about your project(s) and seek their support.

 My capital outlay project was funded by the State Legislature.
 What do I do next?